Salicylates, Amines, Glutamates & Preservatives (RPAH elimination diet)

 - The entire gut: stomach and bowel symptoms, reflux, mouth ulcers, nausea

-- The nervous system: headaches, migraines, mood disturbances, fatigue, sleep issues
+- The nervous system: headaches, migraines, mood disturbances, fatigue, sleep issues, aches and pains, brain fog

 - Skin: eczema, hives, itchy skin

 If your symptoms involve more than just the gut, or if you’ve tried the low FODMAP diet without success, then you may be intolerant to one or more of the natural food chemicals along with certain food additives and preservatives.
-Book here to make your appointment for a full assessment.
+Book here to make your appointment for a full assessment – what’s involved?

 Our love what you eat dietitians are highly experienced in identifying and managing natural food chemical (salicylates, amines and glutamates) and food additive intolerance in both adults and children (all ages).
 We use the Royal Prince Alfred Hospital (RPAH) elimination diet and challenge protocol and can guide you through the process.
 Zoe has developed a series of recipes and food ideas to make the diet easier to manage and she will provide you with email support throughout the elimination trial and food challenges.